Royal Parks Half Marathon 2022

 7.8 If any provision of these Terms and Conditions is invalid or unenforceable in any jurisdiction it will, if required, be deleted (for the purposes of that jurisdiction) without affecting the remaining provisions of these Terms and Conditions or affecting the validity or enforceability of that provision in any other jurisdiction provided that such deletion does not defeat the purpose of these Terms and Conditions.

-We’ll only use your personal data on relevant lawful grounds as permitted by the EU General Data Protection Regulation (EU) 2016/679) as adopted into and amended for the purpose of UK law (GDPR); (b) the Data Protection Act 2018 and Privacy and Electronic Communications Regulations 2003 (as amended from time to time).
+We’ll only use your personal data on relevant lawful grounds as permitted by: (a) the European Union General Data Protection Regulation (EU) 2016/679) as adopted into and amended for the purpose of UK law (GDPR); (b) the Data Protection Act 2018; and (c) Privacy and Electronic Communications Regulations 2003 (as amended from time to time).

 - Who runs The Royal Parks’ Half Marathon?